ideaflare/Test-fs-vscode/LunoDotNET/notes.md

 2. Would it have been easier if there was a type that accept Result type for further parsing before declaring combinators?

 3. is (symbol) always infix operator of form: parameter1 infix parameter2 ?

+4. Wouldn't andThen have been much simpler if the Parser extracted a String (easily combinable with another parser success)